saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 ## `rootDir`

 __Description__: Directory of files that need to be bundled and uploaded for the tests to run.
 Ignores what is specified in `.sauceignore`.
-See [Bundling page](/testrunner-toolkit/configuration/bundling) page for more details
+See [Tailoring Your Test File Bundle](/testrunner-toolkit/configuration#tailoring-your-test-file-bundle) for more details.

 __Type__: *object*